Join the Ballast Hills Burial Ground Project at Home Educators Day

 This consultation session is a vital opportunity to share your perspective and help shape the plans for the future of the Lower Ouseburn Valley.
 Your participation is essential, as this development has the potential to significantly impact the area’s character and sense of place.

-For those unable to attend, the consultation website will go live after the event and remain open until 17:00 on Monday, 29 January 2025.
+For those unable to attend, checkout the consultation website, which will be open until 17:00 on Monday, 29 January 2025.

 Event Details: